How to Make the Perfect Cup of Coffee

 6.f.
 Stovetop Espresso Maker (Moka Pot)

-This is an elegant, simple, reliable, cheap way to make great Espresso.
-(Can you tell that I have one of these?)
+This is an elegant, simple, reliable, cheap way to make great coffee that is similar to espresso (that is, very concentrated).
+I have one of these.
 It’s a three-piece unit; the bottom you fill the water.
-The middle piece that nestles onto the bottom part includes the filter basket, where you put your talc-fineness ground espresso coffee (one of the best Espresso coffees available in the U.S. is from Café Paradiso in Fairfield, IA.)
-Then you screw on the top piece, and put it on a stove burner and apply low to medium (not high!) heat.
+The middle piece that nestles onto the bottom part includes the filter basket, where you put your talc-ground espresso coffee (one of the best Espresso coffees available in the U.S. is from Café Paradiso in Fairfield, IA.)
+Then you screw on the top piece, and put it on a stove burner and apply medium (not high!) heat.
 After 5-10 minutes, the water boils, is forced through the filter basket and the ground coffee, up a tube in the center of the top piece, and down into the main compartment of the top piece.
 I recommend stainless steel Moka Pots rather than the cheaper aluminum ones.

 6.g.
 Cappuccino